allejo/AllHandsOnDeck/README.md

 ### TriHix License

-I have included TriHix in this repository since this map and the plug-in go together; however, the map itself is not licensed to be used or hosted without explicit permission.
+I have included TriHix in this repository since this map and the plug-in go together; however, the map itself is not licensed to be used or hosted without permission.